 Statistical reports contain a lot of sensitive information.
 For example it can contain hidden file names and directory names, full web requests, search engine keywords, etc… All this information can be used by the malicious users and/or your competitors.

-Instead of running a statistics script on your website we recommend that you use Google Analytics.
-It is a free-of-charge and quality service.
+Instead of running a statistics script on your website we recommend that you use Google Analytics or some other alternative.
+Google Analyticvs is a free-of-charge and quality service.

 Tip 9: Use Google